jotadwright/babel/experiments/clevr-learning/README.md

  - Design a script that evaluates the learner's grammar after a series of games, e.g. run 100 questions and check if their meaning is a) found and b) identical to the ground truth

  - In sentences like "How big is X", it finds the lexical cxn 'big', but here it means something different..
 How to handle this?
+FOR NOW; we eliminate these questions do we don't have to deal with it.

  - When parsing fails, it could have created multiple branches in FCG, e.g. permutations of applying lexical cxns.
 However, depending on the state of the grammar, this is not always the case.
 When multiple branches occur, which one to take?

- - In the item-based -> lexical repair, all applied cxns are removed when composing fails.
-However, this could also contain a lexical cxn.
-Also try using the subsets approach?
+Now, the longest one is chosen.